-The King's University has been approved to offer veteran's educational benefits for any program listed in the catalog.
-Please contact the VA Coordinator at 817-722-1730 or email financialservices@tku.edu for further information and before acceptance.
-Forms are available at www.va.gov.
+The King's University has been approved to offer veterans educational benefits for all programs listed in the catalog.
+Please contact the School Certifying Official at 817-722-1730 or email financialservices@tku.edu for further information and before acceptance.
+Veteran students should check with the Veteran's Affairs office for education benefit eligibility.
+Students are required to send form DD-214, Certificate of Eligibility to financialservices@tku.edu.
+Please tell your admissions counselor if you are eligible for veteran education benefits.
+The counselor will also need to be made aware if you have a Joint Services or Air Force transcript for possible transfer credits.

-Students are required to visit with the VA Coordinator before dropping, adding, withdrawing courses, or changing programs as this may impact their VA eligibility.
+It is the responsibility of the veteran student to contact the School Certifying Official before dropping, adding, or withdrawing from courses and in the case of a program change as this may impact their VA eligibility.